Welcome to SleepDisorderHelp.com!

 Learning or Memory Problems?

 Behavior Problems or more Irritability than others of the same age?

-If you are interested in identifying you or your child's sleep problems with 86%-96% accuracy (when compared with overnight sleep study results), and about 80% accuracy for adults, then you may want to read more below about our on-line sleep screener that can give you answers within 10-15 minutes:
+If you are interested in identifying your child's sleep problems with 86%-96% accuracy (when compared with overnight sleep study results), and about 80% accuracy for adults, then you may want to read more below about our on-line sleep screener that can give you answers within 10-15 minutes:

 The Sleep Disorders Inventory for Students (SDIS):